isc-projects/bind9/doc/notes/notes-9.16.16.rst

 - When generating zone signing keys, KASP now also checks for key ID conflicts among newly created keys, rather than just between new and existing ones. :gl:`#2628`

-- Fix a race condition in reading and writing key files for KASP zones in multiple views. :gl:`#1875`

-- After the networking manager was introduced to ``named`` to handle incoming traffic, it was discovered that the recursive performance had been degraded compared to the previous version (9.11).
-This has been now fixed by running internal tasks inside the networking manager worker threads, so they do not compete for resources. :gl:`#2638`

-- Check ``key-directory`` conflicts in ``named.conf`` for zones in multiple views with different ``dnssec-policy``.
-Using the same ``key-directory`` for such zones is not allowed. :gl:`#2463`